 8. Gut check.

-9. Review performance and revise your strategy.
+9. Review performance and revise your strategy and social media goals.

-What content actually resonates with your audience may differ from what you think will resonate.
+What content for social media posts actually resonates with your audience may differ from what you think will resonate.
 And that’s okay!
 While there are tried and true social media approaches out there, it’s hard to tell exactly what content your audience will want to engage with.
 Check your social media metrics like engagement rates and click-through-rates or sharpen your KPI’s to figure out what content works for your audience and what doesn’t.
 Let data inform your social content strategy.

 Creating and executing a social media content strategy can be daunting but rewarding when done correctly.
 By following the steps outlined above, you’ll be well on your way to creating killer social media content that’s sure to entice and engage your audience.